luckyfrappe/groundwork/TESTING.md

     The Solution
     The issue was fixed by removing align-items: center from the <ul> element.
 The list was then wrapped in a <div> with a new align-center class to manage its overall horizontal positioning.
 This change allowed the list items to align to the left by default, placing all the circles in a straight vertical line.
+- Description:
+CSS styles targeting form elements — did not apply on the page, while other CSS styles worked fine.
+This caused the form elements to display with default browser styles despite defined CSS rules.

+Troubleshooting Steps:
+Verified CSS selectors and specificity.
+Checked for CSS resets overriding styles.

+Attempted using !important on styles to force application.

+Used browser developer tools to inspect applied and overridden styles.

+Tested applying styles inline directly in HTML to confirm correctness.

+Resolution:
+Applying styles inline confirmed the CSS rules were valid and effective.
+After removing inline styles and reinserting the same rules into the external CSS file, styles for all form elements began applying correctly.

+Notes:
+The root cause remains unknown(it seems our CSS form elements decided to play hide-and-seek), but reapplying styles externally resolved the problem.
 Back to [README.md](README.md)